A Schematic Model of Gauged S-Duality Spontaneous Breakdown

 We note that the factor $\chi^{\frac{r}{24}}$ in Eq. (\ref{eq:solution}) arises from the consistency with modularity.
 The product of Dedekind $\eta$ functions $\prod_{i=1}^k\eta(r_i \chi)$ is a modular form with weight $k/2$ when $\sum_ir_i=24$.

 \underline{On the gauge symmetries.}

 However tempting it might be to regard the width of a cusp as the rank of a corresponding gauge symmetry, this will not work.
 The rank of the gauge symmetry does not appear in each solution explicitly.
-The gauge symmetries are based on ideals and if one ideal is included by two other ideals, i.e, ${\mathbb{I}}_3\subset {\mathbb{I}}_1\cap{\mathbb{I}}_2$ the first interaction unifies the other two interactions.
-In the present paper, we can only conclude the number of gauge symmetries and their relations with each other since we may need to solve the BRST equation exactly including some self-consistency conditions to specify the concrete form of the variable $\chi$.
+The gauge symmetries are based on ideals and if one ideal is included by two other ideals, i.e, the first interaction unifies the other two interactions.